Lechatroger/microbit_BLE_services_nodes/README.md

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/ParamMicrobit.png)

 >To do:
->- The same way you did for FindIDs, upload the ParamMicrobit function.
+>- The same way you did for Find_IDs, upload the ParamMicrobit function.

 This function creates an empty JavaScript object (JSON) on [line 1].
 Then it fills this object with attributes such as microbitID, accelerometer, buttons...[line 2 - 12] For the microbitID attribute, paste the ID you've previously identified.
 The other attributes are the bluetooth services you might want to use.
 Enable = True or Disable = False.
 Then it returns the object on the output of the function. [line 14]